Electrodynamic tether: Hollow cathode

 Hollow cathodes emit a dense cloud of plasma by first ionizing a gas.
 This creates a high density plasma plume which makes contact with the surrounding plasma.
 The region between the high density plume and the surrounding plasma is termed a double sheath or double layer.
 This double layer is essentially two adjacent layers of charge.
 The first layer is a positive layer at the edge of the high potential plasma (the contactor plasma cloud).
 The second layer is a negative layer at the edge of the low potential plasma (the ambient plasma).
 Further investigation of the double layer phenomenon has been conducted by several people.
 One type of hollow cathode consists of a metal tube lined with a sintered barium oxide impregnated tungsten insert, capped at one end by a plate with a small orifice, as shown in the below figure.
 Electrons are emitted from the barium oxide impregnated insert by thermionic emission.
 A noble gas flows into the insert region of the HC and is partially ionized by the emitted electrons that are accelerated by an electric field near the orifice (Xenon is a common gas used for HCs as it has a low specific ionization energy (ionization potential per unit mass).
 For EDT purposes, a lower mass would be more beneficial because the total system mass would be less.
 This gas is just used for charge exchange and not propulsion.).
 Many of the ionized xenon atoms are accelerated into the walls where their energy maintains the thermionic emission temperature.
-The ionized xenon also exits out of the orifice.
-Electrons are accelerated from the insert region, through the orifice to the keeper, which is always at a more positive bias.
+The ionized xenon also exits out of the orifice. lectrons are accelerated from the insert region, through the orifice to the keeper, which is always at a more positive bias.